 Smartphones manage and control the entirety of Generation Z’s lives.
 It’s their alarm, their to do list, their notepad, their calendar, their personal trainer, nutritionist, fashion adviser, personal shopper and so many other things.
 Targeting their phone is the most effective way to communicate with a generation of smartphone addicts, but don’t just focus on text message.
 Facebook messenger, Whatsapp, Viber and Kik are just a few messaging platforms, with Facebook being the ringleader.

 But what do you send them?
 To capture Generation Z you can’t think in traditional marketing terms.
 They don’t care about who can shout the loudest.
-They want a story, a person or a product that they can get behind.
+They want a story, a person or a product that they can get behind, something that satisfies their open-mindedness.
 Stories of developments, innovation and creation are how to win this group.
 By engaging ambassadors in schools, universities or even in the street you can better understand how to approach them, target them and communicate with them.
 The more you focus your marketing approach towards their behaviours, the more they’ll appreciate your brand.